jenkinsci/recipe-plugin/readme.txt

  - we allow the job names to be changed during import.
    Any way to update references to them? (job names in a view, upstream/downstream references, ...)

- - allow JobIngredient to carry some human readable explanation of what this job does

 Plugin installation UI